APEX Youth Center

 APEX Community Advancement, Inc. (Always Pursuing EXcellence) was a youth center located in Central City New Orleans.
-The organization targets and at risk youths and young adults, and provides them with a safe space where they could study, play video games, pool, or sports.
+The organization targets at risk youths and young adults.

 History

 APEX started in the home of Lisa Fitzpatrick and Danny Fitzpatrick, when young children and teens came over to play with the couple's two children (now adults), Sean Engel and Ian Fitzpatrick.
 During the week, children, teens, and young adults would gather at the house to play video games, be served snacks, and eventually participate in Bible study.
 This family piqued the interest of the young vicar at Gloria Dei Church when he became curious of why 30 people were running in and out of the house.
 He later approached the Fitzpatrick's and offered a large space in their church fellowship hall.
 At Gloria Dei Church, APEX officially began and new members were joining daily.
 During weekends, attendance would be in the 100's, most being under the age of 25.

 LINC New Orleans, a neighborhood development organization, was introduced to the Fitzpatricks, providing volunteers and guidance, and soon this turned into an every other Saturday community cook-out for any one who wanted to come.
 The newly growing APEX organization would then move to 'Gloria Dei' church.
 The organization would continue for a second summer, hosting over 120 young adults and teenagers acting as mentors and junior councillors.
 It promoted a non-violent theme, called 'Kicking it Old School'.